typekcz/beepboop-steam/README.md

 ### Run

+You have to decide what mode you want to use.
+Client mode runs whole desktop and Steam client in a container.
+Web mode just runs headless Chrome with Steam Chat in it.
+Currently I recommend using web mode, client mode was created because web Steam Chat was broken for a long time, but now it's working again.

-When you are ready, you can start it with: `docker-compose up -d`.
-This will start container that runs Steam client and BeepBoop Node.js app and database container.
+When you are ready, you can start it with: `docker-compose -f docker-compose.web.yml up --build`.
+This will start container for BeepBoop and database container.

 On first login, it will be stuck on Steam Guard code, so you need to download some VNC client and connect to localhost:5900 and fill in the Steam Guard code into the login form.
 If you are running it on server, best way to do this is to setup SSH tunneling for port 5900, because it's only accessible from localhost due to security.